 Lucky for us, infographics are perfect hooks.
 They are beautiful, shareable, and can condense a lot of information into an easy to read graphic.

 The goal is to distribute an amazing infographic to potential customers, and when they are craving more, ask for their email.

-Start by creating a Piktochart account, grabbing one of our beautiful pre-designed templates, and repurposing that template into a beautiful infographic of your own.
+Start by creating a free Piktochart account to access our infographic maker, grabbing one of our beautiful pre-made infographic templates, and repurposing that template into a beautiful infographic of your own.
 We wrote a whole series on the topic, so feel free to browse around!

 Drop that infographic into your blog, and add one of the countless list building tools on the internet.
 This will allow you to collect your reader’s email address and send them to your email list.
 At Piktochart, we use SumoMe’s Scroll Box, but you can use OptinMonster, HelloBar, or many others.